serjee/GifmShop/README.md

 # GifmShop
-Anonymous gift shop (based on Yii 1.1.13)
+Internet shop of anonymous gifts (based on Yii v.1.1.13)